CKAN is used in many countries, and adding a new language to the web interface is a simple process.

 5. (optional) Deploy the translation¶

-This section explains how to deploy your translation automatically to your host, if you are using a remote host.
+This section explains how to deploy your translation to your CKAN server.

-Once you have a compiled translation file, for automated deployment to your host do:
+Once you have a compiled translation file, copy it to your host:

 Translations management policy¶